-To provide an inclusive learning environment for all student learning styles, unique needs, or abilities in a comprehensive academic environment, the School of Dentistry is committed to offering students both inperson and online distance education delivery.
-Synchronous in-person lectures will be supplemented with simultaneous online delivery via Blackboard Collaborate (or similar application) to provide the option of attending remotely.
-Synchronous lectures will also be recorded.
+To provide an inclusive learning environment for all student learning styles, unique needs, and abilities in a comprehensive academic environment, the School of Dentistry is committed to offering students both in-person and online distance education delivery.
+Synchronous in-person lectures and online lectures via Blackboard Collaborate (or similar application) will be offered.
+All lectures will be recorded.
 Asynchronous online delivery of prerecorded lectures will occur when circumstances do not allow for synchronous delivery of instruction.
 All recorded lectures (synchronous and asynchronous) will be posted to the course website to provide the option of viewing asynchronously.

-All assessments (in-person and online) will be administered via Blackboard utilizing Respondus Lockdown Browser.
-Online assessments will be proctored remotely utilizing Respondus Lockdown Browser and Respondus Monitor.
-In-person attendance is required for all simulation, clinical patient care, and any course work or learning exercise that the course director deems appropriate.
-It is the student's responsibility to master all knowledge and skills and demonstrate the same level of expected competency regardless of chosen delivery format.
-Failure to attend classes in any delivery format, laboratory sessions, or clinical assignments may jeopardize student progress and delay graduation.
+Didactic courses at the School of Dentistry are typically offered in a hybrid format.
+"Hybrid" is defined by Detroit Mercy as a course taught using a combination of face-to-face and online sessions.
+Online sessions may be synchronous or asynchronous.
+The instructor decides which parts of the course will be completed online and which will be face-to-face.
+All students typically participate in the same modality together, unless prohibited by off-site rotation assignment.
+In-person attendance is required for all simulation exercises, clinical patient care, and any course work or learning exercise that the course director deems appropriate.
+Failure to attend classes, laboratory sessions, or clinical assignments may violate attendance policies, jeopardize student progress and delay graduation.